Ocon wins chaotic Hungarian GP, Hamilton takes F1 lead

 To give Hamilton a shot at victory, Mercedes made a third tire change with a little more than 20 laps remaining.

-But he had to get ahead of the 40-year-old Alonso first, a driver with 32 wins, 97 podiums and among the most talented of his generation.
+But he had to get ahead of the 40-year-old Alonso first, a driver with 32 wins and 97 podiums, and among the most talented of his generation.

 Alonso held off a first attack on Lap 55 and blocked him two more times on Lap 57 with stellar defending on the inside.

-Alonso’s nous was enough to repel two more attacks as Hamilton was blocked again on the outside and they nearly collided.
+Alonso’s nous was enough to repel two more attacks.

+“He is one of hardest drivers but fair,” Hamilton said.
+“I would say today was a little bit on the limit, but I totally get it and I would do it for my team.”

-When Hamilton finally got past him there were only five laps left and Sainz Jr just ahead.
+When Hamilton finally got past there were only five laps left and Sainz Jr. just ahead.
 He overtook him but by then the front two were too far ahead.

 Hamilton’s bid for a 100th win resumes on Aug.
-29 at the Belgian GP in Spa.

-Bottas will start that race with a five-place grid penalty for causing the accident.
+29 at the Belgian GP in Spa, where Bottas will start that race with a five-place grid penalty.

 Alonso’s brilliant defensive driving helped Ocon secure the victory and they hugged after the race, with Alonso lifting him up in the air.